westtoer/node-winapi/README.md

 Considering the wisdom from the [Jon Postel Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) we strongly advise all client services of these files to be able to cope with these known limitations:

-> Note Also:
-> 1. It is even better to handle the unknown ones.
-> 1. Please help us maintain this list

 ### Availability Limitation

 The api service occasionally runs into internal performance issues, this will result in files not being available in the dump.